-Pareto analysis is simple, logical and an effective tool in the decision making process of the firm.
-Identifying major problems caused by 20% of the reason helps the organization the to go to the root cause of majority of the issues.
-Even if the rule might not always imply 80:20 ratio, it can still be applicable for other problems also.
-The ratio can vary slightly, however, the concept remains the same and have similar significance.
+Pareto analysis is simple, logical, and an effective tool in the decision-making process of the firm.
+Identifying major problems caused by 20% of the reason helps the organization to go to the root cause of the majority of the issues.
+Even if the rule might not always imply an 80:20 ratio, it can also be applicable for other problems.
+The ratio can vary slightly; however, the concept remains the same and have similar significance.

 Understanding of Problem

 Pareto charts are an effective tool for determining the major problems caused.
 It also helps us in understanding the overall impact on the organization.
 Removing the major block of the problem helps a firm achieve fast-paced growth and gain a competitive edge in the industry.

 Decision Making Skill

 Pareto analysis can help an organization identify problems and find alternate solutions quickly.
 The whole process sharpens the decision-making skills and creates a practice of dealing with problems as they come by.

 It is based on past data.
 Pareto analysis cannot predict uncertainty that will arise in the future.
 It helps in mitigating the issues faced in the past but does not predict concerns in the future.